-Raising Your FICO Score for Home Buying
+Improving Your FICO Score for Home buyers

 - Types of Credit — Do you have a healthy mix of credit cards and loans?

 - Payment History — How many late payments have you made?

 - Credit to Debt Ratio — How much do you owe versus how much credit you have available?